Privacy Policy

 At present, we do not use non-essential cookies for analytics or marketing purposes on our Website.

-Technically necessary cookies (e.g. to display the Website correctly or to store your session preferences) may be used without your consent.
+Technically necessary cookies (e.g. to display the Website correctly or to store your session preferences) may be used without your consent, in particular where they are required to ensure the secure and technically error-free operation of the Website and its functions (e.g. security and abuse prevention, including bot protection for forms; see Section 7).
 The legal basis in such cases is Art.
-6(1)(f) GDPR in conjunction with Section 25(2) of the German Telecommunications and Telemedia Data Protection Act (TTDSG), where applicable (our legitimate interest in the technically error-free and optimised operation of the Website).
+6(1)(f) GDPR in conjunction with Section 25(2) TDDDG, where applicable (our legitimate interest in the technically error-free, secure and optimised operation of the Website).

-To provide this Website and the related functionality, we may engage external service providers in addition to Vercel (e.g. email providers, IT service providers).
+To provide this Website and the related functionality, we may engage additional external service providers (e.g. email providers, IT service providers).
 These service providers process personal data exclusively on our behalf and on the basis of a data processing agreement in accordance with Art.
 28 GDPR.

 We only disclose personal data to other recipients if: